Robert Bentley Todd: Professional life

 He then moved to London, where he practised medicine and lectured.
 He received a M.S. at Pembroke College, Oxford in 1832, a B.M. the following year, and a D.M. in 1836.
 He travelled widely in Europe, lecturing and becoming acquainted with a number of eminent men in his field.
 He took the license of the Royal College of Physicians in 1833, became a Fellow in 1837, and a Censor in 1839–1840.
 He was made a Fellow of the Royal Society and served on the council in 1838–1839.
 In 1836–1837 he served on a sub-committee of the British Association to inquire into the motions of the heart, and in 1839–1840 was Examiner for the University of London.
 In 1844 he was elected Fellow of the Royal College of Surgeons.

 Todd's abiding interests were in physiological medicine (a field then in its infancy) and in the improvement of hospital nursing, and always held to a high standard of general and religious knowledge.
 He became a Professor at King's College London in 1836 and was prominent in the opening of King's College Hospital in 1840, and in the founding of its new building in 1851.
 It was largely through his advocacy that the Sisters of St John's commenced nursing at King's College Hospital.

 Todd's increasing practice forced him to resign his professorship in 1853, and in the final years of his life, his practice grew enormously.
 In failing health, he was finally forced to give up his clinical lectures at the hospital that he had helped found.

 Robert Bentley Todd died in his consulting rooms at his home located at 26 Brook Street, Grosvenor Square, Westminster, on 30 January 1860.
 He died of a gastrointestinal haemorrhage.
 He was buried at All Souls, Kensal Green, on 4 February 1860.

 A statue of Todd was erected in the great hall of King's College Hospital.

 Legacy

 Todd was the first to lay down definite principles for the treatment of serious cases of fever.
 In his Lumleian lectures, he discussed the nature and treatment of various forms of delirium, showed the significant role that exhaustion played in patient deterioration, and how bleeding and lowering remedies contributed to deterioration, while supporting treatment was followed by relief.

 Todd was a prolific contributor to medical publications, including The Cyclopaedia of Anatomy and Physiology.
 He immediately integrated newly available technology, particularly the microscope, into the study and practice of medicine, and was a driving force in raising the standards of medical knowledge.

 Todd is remembered for his prescription of a hot drink of brandy, canella (white cinnamon), sugar syrup and water.
-This is called a Hot toddy.
+This is similar to a Hot toddy.